apache/asterixdb/asterixdb/asterix-doc/src/site/markdown/aql/manual.md

     Index     ::= "[" ( Expression | "?" ) "]"

 Components of complex types in ADM are accessed via path expressions.
-Path access can be applied to the result of an AQL expression that yields an instance of such a type, e.g., a record or list instance.
+Path access can be applied to the result of an AQL expression that yields an instance of such a type, e.g., a object or list instance.
-For records, path access is based on field names.
+For objects, path access is based on field names.
 For ordered lists, path access is based on (zero-based) array-style indexing.
 AQL also supports an "I'm feeling lucky" style index accessor, [?], for selecting an arbitrary element from an ordered list.
 Attempts to access non-existent fields or list elements produce a null (i.e., missing information) result as opposed to signaling a runtime error.

-The following examples illustrate field access for a record, index-based element access for an ordered list, and also a composition thereof.
+The following examples illustrate field access for a object, index-based element access for an ordered list, and also a composition thereof.

 ##### Examples